change/filesets/README.md

 It turns out that dynamically allocating the nodes of a Tree and managing insertions and deletions requires more CPU cycles than the naive vector approach.

 In addition, the memory utililzation is also higher.
 The naive approaches requires one byte per ID.
-A Tree data struct at least 12 bytes in a 32-bit OS and 20 bytes in a 64-bit OS.
+A Tree data structure at least 12 bytes in a 32-bit OS and 20 bytes in a 64-bit OS.
 Presuming a MAX ID of 2**32 which can be represent a a unsigned 4 byte integer.

     32-bit OS: 12 bytes = 4 bytes for the ID + 2 * 4 bytes for pointers to the left & right nodes
     64-bit OS: 20 bytes = 4 bytes for the ID + 2 * 8 bytes for pointers to the left & right nodes